-The best digital tool on OtoO (Online to Offline) is WeChat with the QR Code, after you can send news in push up (only to people who wish in receive).
+The best digital tool on OtoO (Online to Offline) is WeChat with the QR Code after you can send news in push-up (only to people who wish to receive it).
 We can engage online people and make them come to events.
-We can also make subscribe people offline (for example in store) at online account.
+We can also make subscribe to people offline (for example store) at an online account.

-Here is example of events used by the luxry brand in China
+Here is an example of events used by the luxury brand in China

-– Event with reminder, to remind event to the participants
+– Event with a reminder, to remind event to the participants

-– Online event to make come people in the shop
+– Online event to make some people in the shop

-– Stores are digitalized, big screen, tabs in order to visitor can continue to follow the brand.
+– Stores are digitalized, with big screens, and tabs in order for to visitors can continue to follow the brand.

 6 – E-Commerce

-The growth of e-commerce is booming in China, which offers news opportunities for the luxury brands (see this article)
+The growth of e-commerce is booming in China, which offers new opportunities for luxury brands (see this article)